 Visitors will discover the history of the exploration and colonization of the American West.
 Learn America’s origin story and some of the key people who made American history.
-View artifacts and weapons from the American Civil War and the Spanish American War.
-Observe our collection of Remington and Russell bronze sculptures.
-Explore our hands-on frontier wagon and marvel at our life-size dioramas.
+View artifacts and weapons from the American Civil War and learn how the West was won.
+Observe our collection of eighteen Frederick Remington bronze sculptures.